databrary/policies/agreement.md

 The Institution:

 - Maintains an ethics or Institutional Review Board with U.S.-equivalent standards that reviews and approves research involving human subjects.
-- Grants Authorized Investigators the responsibility to choose and manage Affiliates who meet Databrary's qualifications and who agree to follow Databrary's ethical principles.
-The Institution holds Authorized Investigators responsible for the conduct of Affiliates that they select.
+- Grants Authorized Investigators the responsibility to choose and manage affiliates who meet Databrary's qualifications and who agree to follow Databrary's ethical principles.
+The Institution holds Authorized Investigators responsible for the conduct of affiliates that they select.
 - Accepts responsibility for its Authorized Investigator(s) actions related to the use of Databrary.

 Regarding data contribution and use, the Institution: